shivivats/shivivats.github.io/_pages/about.md

 ### Past

 I have a [Masters in Game Studies and Engineering](https://www.aau.at/en/studien/master-game-studies-and-engineering/), throughout the course of which I studied how to critically analyse games and some advanced topics related to developing them.
 I have a huge passion for video games, and while I have been out of game development for a few years, I am getting back into it now with Unreal Engine 5.
-You can check out my game development projects (on this site)(/projects) or on [zarroc.itch.io](https://zarroc.itch.io/).
+You can check out my game development projects [on this site](/projects) or on [zarroc.itch.io](https://zarroc.itch.io/).

 I've also been messing about with various programming-related projects, such as developing discord bots .....

 ### Future

+I'd like to transition to a more software-development focused role with:
+- desktop or webapp development,
+- research software development, or
-I'd like to transition to an industry role in software development with either Python, C#, or game development with Unity or Unreal Engine.
-I'm brushing up on my skills with ....
+- game development with either Unity or Unreal Engine.

+I have relevant experience for all these fields and ....

 ### Misc.